 Saroo’s is a remarkable and touching story of survival and sheer determination.

-Patrick has held multiple senior management positions in education and has extensive experience in change management, including a graduate management qualification from Australian Graduate School of Management (AGSM).
+Patrick has held multiple senior management positions in education and has extensive experience in change management, including a graduate management qualification from the Australian Graduate School of Management (AGSM).

 Patrick’s recent PhD research at the University of Sydney is in using process drama in TESOL.
 He is past Director at the University of Sydney Centre for English Teaching, past Vice-President of the University English Centres of Australia (UECA) and past Convenor of the NEAS Advisory Council.